cristianoliveira/aerospace-marks/docs/aerospace-marks/CMD_UNMARK.md

 unmark [<identifier>]

 unmark will remove identifier from the list of current marks on a window.
-If identifier is omitted and `--all` flag provided, all marks are removed.
+If identifier is omitted , all marks are removed.

 ## Usage